backstage/backstage/docs/integrations/github/discovery.md

 When multiple `catalog-info.yaml` files with the same `metadata.name` property are discovered, one will be skipped and the process will continue.
-This action will be logged for later investication.
+This action will be logged for later investigation.